ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Cache-Control: no-store
 ~~~~~~~~~~

-Proxy caching of responses from the new-nonce resource can cause
+Proxy caching of responses from the newNonce resource can cause
 clients receive the same nonce repeatedly, leading to badNonce errors.
 The server MUST include a Cache-Control header field with the "no-store"
-directive in responses for the new-nonce resource, in order to prevent
+directive in responses for the newNonce resource, in order to prevent
 caching of this resource.

 ## Account Management